zubinchopra/portaldocs/portal-sdk/generated/portalfx-resourcemenu-migration.md

            UseResourceMenu="true">
 ```

-<a name="resource-menu-migration-migrating-from-a-settings-blade-to-a-resource-menu-blade-creating-an-assetviewmodel"></a>
+<a name="resource-menu-migration-creating-an-assetviewmodel"></a>
 ### Creating an AssetViewModel

-(if you haven't already, and adding a method to your AssetViewModel).
+Create the `ViewModel` and then add a `getMenuConfig` method to the `AssetViewModel`.
+This method contains all the logic that determines which items to add to the menu, based on dynamic dependencies.

-Now create your viewmodel and then add a 'getMenuConfig' method.
-This method is where all the logic for determining which items to add to the menu given any dynamic dependencies.
+The following code contains a menu that has three items and two groups.
+The items are an overview item, a custom group with an item, and adding an item to a framework group.

-Below is a simple menu with three items and two groups; specifying an overview item, a custom group with an item, and adding an item to a framework group.
-See [Resource Menu APIs][resourcemenuapis] for a full list of the APIs.
+You can see that the API follows the settings item API very closely without the groups and the blade references.
+Referencing blades within your own extension can be done via the first two options, if you are opening a blade outside of your extension you can use the third method.

 ``` ts
 import BladeReferences = require("../../_generated/BladeReferences");